-In Single-Head mode, up to 288 ports can be used either as an input or as an output port depending on components and equipment.
+In Single-Head mode, up to 80 ports can be used either as input or as output ports depending on components and equipment.
 At the same time there is non blocking access for all users, i.e. user access is not limited by the activities of another user.

-If a Single-Head console is used, it is possible to also get access to a Dual-Head or Quad-Head console.
-However, control is only possible at monitor 1.
+If a Single-Head console is used, it is possible to also get access to a Dual-Head or Quad-Head console. ????However, control is only possible at monitor 1.